DarkDevilknight2005/VoleMachine/README.md

             cout << "IR: " << decimal_to_hex(memory[PC].get_value())
                  << decimal_to_hex(memory[PC + 1].get_value())
                  << "   PC:" << decimal_to_hex(PC) << endl;
-            // ask the user if he wants to execute or continue if (!read_and_validate_yes_no()) {
+            // ask the user if he wants to exalt or continue if (!read_and_validate_yes_no()) {
                 cout << *this << "Simulation Ended!" << endl;
                 return;
             }
         }

-        // Perform the operation
+        // Preform the operation
         PC++;
         switch (IR) {
             case 0x1: